 An expert witness for the plaintiffs in Vergara v California, Tom Kane, argued that effective teaching, and presumably ineffective teaching, in the Los Angeles schools can be measured.
-Vergara, of course, seeks to strike down teacher due process and it is about as overtly anti-teacher of an action as can be imagined.
+Vergara, of course, seeks to strike down due process and could thus cause serious damage to teachers.

 In a previous post, I described ways that Kane’s work in the Gates Foundation’s Measures for Effective Teaching (MET) final report, calls into question that assertion.
 Kane seemed to also base his opinion on “The Long-Term Impacts of Teachers: Teacher Value-Added and Student Outcomes in Adulthood” by Raj Chetty, John Freidman, and Jonah Rockoff.”
 A careful reading of their methodology, however, also calls Kane’s claim into question.
 So, this post will ask whether the evidence cited by Kane and Chetty et. al actually argues for the plaintiff’s case, or against it.

 Kane testified that he applied the Chetty methodology to Los Angeles students and teachers.
 He made a big point about the subsequent finding that learning loss for students in classes taught by lowest performing Los Angeles teachers was twice as large as the loss to students in the MET sample.
 But, its sample is only 56% low-income, 8% special education students, and 13% English Language Learners.
 Kane did not mention that the low-income rate in L.A. is 50% higher than the MET sample, and the percentage of L.A.’s ELL students is nearly 300% greater.

 A similar, though smaller, problem can be found in the sample used by Chetty et. al. They excluded the 6% of observations in classrooms where more than 25% of students were on special education IEPs.